 * Develop management skills in the areas of report writing, written presentations and research

 * Gain experiences and knowledge which will assist in clarifying career interests

 The practical work process

-The Practical Work Unit normally receives offers of work from August each year.
+The Practical Work Co-ordinator normally receives offers of work from July each year.

-It is the responsibility of individual students to check that any work, intended as practical work, meets the requirements of practical work for their qualification.
+It is the responsibility of students to check that intended work meets the requirements of practical work for their qualification.

-Note: Employer verification and practical work assignments are required by the annual due date of 31st March each year for returning students.
+Employer verification and practical work assignments are required to be submitted to the Practical Work Co-ordinator by the annual due date of 25 July .

-Final year students must have submitted all employer verification of practical work and assignment(s) by 20 February immediately prior to graduation.
-Any practical work documentation received after 20 February will not be considered for graduation that year.
+Students intending to graduate at the ceremony must have submitted all employer verifications and reports by 20 February immediately prior to graduation.
+Students submitting documentation after 20 February cannot graduate at the ceremony in that year.

 Programmes with a practical work component